Linaro/website/_posts/2018/10/2018-10-08-linaro-and-arm-sponsoring-the-upcoming-uefi-plugfest.md

 categories: Blog
 tags: Linaro, Arm, UEFI Plugfest, Taipei, Server, Arm 64bit
 ---
 On the firmware side, testing device interoperability with Arm servers is critical to developing the Arm infrastructure ecosystem.
-That is why Linaro and Arm have decided to sponsor the upcoming UEFI Plugfest and encourage ARM partners to participate.
+That is why Linaro and Arm have decided to sponsor the upcoming UEFI Plugfest and encourage Arm partners to participate.

 The UEFI Plugfest 2018 in Taipei will present a wide range of Arm 64-bit architecture servers that few have seen and less have experienced.
-After years of hard work in the Arm ecosystem, with Linaro and its members taking leading roles, Arm Servers have now become compelling products for the data center market.
+After years of hard work in the Arm ecosystem, with Linaro and its members taking leading roles, Arm Servers have now become compelling prod]ucts for the data center market.

-During UEFI Plugfest 2018, various types of ARM 64bit servers will be provided by ODM, OEM and SoC vendors in the ARM/Linaro test suite, available for all participants to test their drivers on ARM 64bit environment.
+During UEFI Plugfest 2018, various types of Arm 64bit servers will be provided by ODM, OEM and SoC vendors in the Arm/Linaro test suite, available for all participants to test their drivers on Arm 64bit environment.

-{% include image.html name="GigabyteR181-T90.png" alt="Gigabyte R181-T90 1U 10-bay ARM server system"%}
+{% include image.html name="GigabyteR181-T90.png" alt="Gigabyte R181-T90 1U 10-bay Arm server system"%}

-{% include image.html name="DeveloperBox.png" alt="Developer Box - ARM based 96Boards"%}
+{% include image.html name="DeveloperBox.png" alt="Developer Box - Arm based 96Boards"%}

 Running since 2007, the UEFI plugfests have focused primarily on UEFI drivers, OS level device drivers and OSes.
 The upcoming Plugfest will take place next week at the Capital Hotel Dahzi in Taipei on Oct 15, 2018 to Oct 19, 2018 hosted by American Megatrends, Inc.